 The holiday season is quickly approaching and that means an onslaught of party after party.
 Some you look forward to, like your Friendsgiving dinner.
 Some you dread, like your weird second cousin’s ugly Christmas sweater party that you only attend to be polite.
-But there are some that are harder to navigate, like the office holiday party.
+Then, there are some that are harder to navigate, like the office holiday party.
 When in doubt, here are the definitive Do’s and Don’ts of the annual office holiday party.

 Don’t dress too revealing…

-Holiday parties are appealing because it’s an opportunity to dress up in something nicer than your coworkers normally see you in.
-But even if you think that low-cut dress is tasteful and on-trend and therefore acceptable, it’s not.
+Holiday parties are appealing because it’s an opportunity to dress up in something nicer than your coworkers normally see you in, but even if you think that low-cut dress is tasteful and on-trend and therefore acceptable, it’s not.
 Save revealing outfits for non-work related parties, and choose something more professional for work shindigs.

 …Do dress up

 But that doesn’t mean you should dress in the same old pantsuit you wear to the office!
 Whether you work in a business formal environment or at a super laid-back startup, you should make an effort to dress to impress, always.